TorgoTorgo/ghidra-findcrypt/README.md

 ## Installing

-You can either build it yourself (see above) or download a zip from the [GitLab releases](https://gitlab.com/Torgo/ghidra_findcrypt/-/releases)
+You can either build it yourself (see above) or download a zip from the [Github releases](https://github.com/TorgoTorgo/ghidra-findcrypt/releases) or [GitLab releases](https://gitlab.com/Torgo/ghidra_findcrypt/-/releases)

 The extension can be installed into Ghidra like so:
 - From the Project window hit `File` -> `Install extensions...`